cpplain/launch-school-core-curriculum/ls95/mastery/mastery-notes.md

 ### Mastering the Commonplace

-- Most of life is the supposedly “in between”
+- Most of life is the supposedly "in between"
 - Life is filled with opportunities for practicing mastery, which focuses on process rather than product
-- Ultimately, nothing in this life is “commonplace” or “in between”
+- Ultimately, nothing in this life is "commonplace" or "in between"

 [ls95-notes]: /ls95/ls95-notes.md
 [readme]: /README.md